-The symbol printed on each letter key, similar to using the shift key on a conventional keyboard, but you don't have to press and hold it.
-Simply, press then press the key that has the symbol you want.
+The sem key provides access to the symbol printed on each letter key, similar to using the shift key on a conventional keyboard, but you don't have to press and hold it.
+Simply, press sem then press the key that has the symbol you want.